 after the shower

 For William J. Higginson, haiku was a perfect rose, glistening with dew—and, in the latter half of the twentieth century, he was its foremost gardener.

 http://www.dmoz.org/Arts/Literature/Poetry/Forms/Haiku_and_Related_Forms/ [no longer active; site discontinued 17 March 2017]

 William J. Higginson describes the genesis of his “perfect rose” haiku in his book of travel haibun, Met on the Road: A Transcontinental Haiku Journal, which I published with Press Here in 1993.
-Bill describes his flight on 22 August 1991 to California where Dave Wright drives Bill and Cor van den Heuvel to La Honda, California.
+Bill describes his flight on 22 August 1991 to California and then how Dave Wright drives Bill and Cor van den Heuvel to La Honda, California.
 There they meet Christopher Herold and David LaCount, and also visit James W. Hackett and his wife Pat at their home there, talking about haiku for the afternoon.
 After a visit to the beach, where Bill says he says they walked “out on the sand, watching birds reel, the sea swell, smelling the bracing air,” he then describes the poem’s origin (page 24):

 After delivering Cor to his hotel, Dave takes me to his home where I meet wife Ros and daughter Kris.
 Later, after a fine meal of snapper that Ros puts together in minutes, despite what has obviously been a long day for her, I get ready for bed.